melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 <!--chapter:end:00bibliography.Rmd-->

 ---
-title: DRAFT The status of Vermilion Rockfish (_Sebastes miniatus_) and Sunset Rockfish (_Sebastes crocotulus_) in U.S. waters off the coast of California south of Pt.
-Conception in 2021
+title: DRAFT The status of Vermilion Rockfish (_Sebastes miniatus_) and Sunset Rockfish (_Sebastes crocotulus_) in U.S. waters off the coast of California south of Ppoint Conception in 2021
 ---